 - What is the hormone receptor status of my cancer?
 Knowing the hormone receptor status of your cancer gives doctors a better idea of how to treat it.
 Breast cancer cells may or may not have receptors that attach to certain hormones, and rely on these hormones for growth.

-- Should I undergo genetic testing?
+- What is genetic testing for breast cancer and is that something I should do?
 Genetic testing may be able to help you learn whether your breast cancer is due to an inherited gene mutation, which may affect how it’s treated.

 - How soon do I need to begin treatment?
 For certain breast cancers, doctors will want to begin treatment immediately.
 For others, more testing may be needed to decide the best course.

 - How long will my treatment last?
-Depending on your situation, your care team may be able to estimate how long you should expect treatment to last.
+Depending on your situation, your care team may be able to estimate how long you should expect radiation or other treatments to last.